morgantstewart/riddle-app/README.md

 #### Project planning: https://trello.com/b/v2iw8fzb

 ## Getting Started
 Sign up using the signup page to begin accessing the Riddle Me This index.
-Once logged in,<br /> enter the Index by clicking on the "Enter Here" link or by using the above navigation bar.
+Once logged in, enter the Index by clicking on the "Enter Here" link or by using the above navigation bar.

 <img width="679" height="575" alt="Add Riddle creenshot" src="https://github.com/user-attachments/assets/3ff807ee-bc96-42f3-8164-108ca755e5d5" />

 Browse all riddles on the Index page, clicking on 'View' to see the riddle answer.

-Once you've added your own riddle from the navigation menu, you can edit the riddle or <br />
-delete it from the Index.
+Once you've added your own riddle from the navigation menu, you can edit the riddle or delete it from the Index.